VUMC-VMAC/GWAS_QC/README.md

 ## X Chromosome GWAS QC

 The X chromosome pipeline is similar to the autosomal pipeline with a few key differences.
 A few of the variant filters occur in a sex-specific manner.
 Additionally, some of the sample filters (like heterozygosity, ancestry subsetting, and PC outlier removal) occur based on autosomal thresholds.
 Thus, X chromosome QC must be run separately from autosomal QC.
 Below are instructions for running the X chromosome QC pipeline.

+Here are the general steps in this pipeline:
+1. Pre-Imputation QC
+	- Variant filtering excluding for missingness (>5%) and minor allele frequency (<0.01)
+	- Sample missingness filtering (1%)
+	- Relatedness check (removes 1 of each pair of second degree relatives, 0.9> pi-hat >0.25, and both of each pair with a pi-hat >=0.9)
+	- Sex check (removes individuals with discrepancies)
+	- Subset to X chr variants
+	- Remove variants with high differential missingness between males and females (p<1e-7)
+	- Hardy-Weinberg filter (p<1e-6 based on females)
+	- Removing palindromic variants
+	- Lifts to build 38 if necessary
+	- Removing one of each duplicate variant and multi-allelic variants
+	- Compare the files with the reference panel
+	- Prepares files for uploading to the imputation server
+2. TOPMed Imputation
+3. Post-Imputation QC
+	- Unzip if needed
+	- Variant filtering excluding for:
+		- imputation quality (<0.8)
+		- multi-allelic variants
+	- Update sample IDs and sex
+	- Filters by ancestry group
+		- Subset to the supplied subset and filter variants for missingness (5%) in genotype and imputed variants
+		- Merging in genotyped variants with the imputed data
+		- Hardy-Weinberg equilibrium (p<1e-6 based on females) and minor allele frequency (1%)
+		- Set heterozygous haploid variants missing
+		- Remove variants based on the final autosomal plink file

 ### Pre-imputation QC (X Chromosome)